-The same line of thinking gives rise in the short term to the following conclusion: it would be dangerous now to reduce the deficit quickly and to a large extent (assuming the administration were capable of doing so at all).
-A rapid and drastic cut (for instance by a sharp increase in
+The same line of thinking gives rise in the short term to the following conclusion: it would be dangerous now to reduce the deficit quickly and to a large extent (assuming the administration were capable of doing so at all.)
+A rapid and drastic cut (for instance by a sharp increase in taxes) would suddenly reduce the macrodemand and abruptly push the

-(23) The "government consumption" category (i.e., total government spending, minus governmental investment expenditures) does not coincide exactly with the statistical category "collective consumption" (see Table 9), although there is quite a large overlap between them.
+The "government consumption" category (i.e., total government spending, minus governmental investment expenditures) does not coincide exactly with the statistical category "collective consumption" (see Table 9), although there is quite a large overlap between them.
 There is a third category, "total budgetary expenditure", which differs from both, for one reason because it includes the investment financed from the budget as well.